Sony Direct PS5 restock confirmed for today — time and how to get yours

+News of this latest Sony Direct restock surfaced yesterday, when Sony begin sending out invitations via email.
+These emails were then posted on Twitter.
+If you have registered for an invite we advise checking your email account, as you may have been selected.

+Today's invite-only PS5 restock is scheduled to begin at 2 p.m.
+ET and according to the email will last until 7 p.m.
+ET or while supplies last.
+Considering the overwhelming demand for the next-gen console, we definitely don't expect this restock to continue until the evening.

-Confirmation of today's Sony Direct PS5 restock originally surfaced via Twitter with several users sharing their invitations.
-If you didn't get an invite, a restock for the general public could follow an hour or so after the initial drop.
-You'll be able to get the PS5 for $499 via this link or the PS5 Digital for $399 via this link.
+A restock for the general public could follow after the initial invite-only drop.
+Should there be a public drop, it'll likely happen around 5 p.m.
+ET or so, but we have seen multiple Sony Direct restocks that have been entirely closed.
+If a public drop does happen, you'll be able to get the PS5 for $499 via this link or the PS5 Digital for $399 via this link.

 Now that Black Friday PS5 deals have arrived, slashing the price of loads of the best PS5 games and accessories, we're expecting to see additional PS5 restocks at a host of major retailers.
 Make sure to bookmark our PS5 restock hub and we'll alert you with the latest updates as we get them.